brainboxdotcc/retro-rocket/docpages/user-guide/commands/rocketsh.md

 The `rocketsh` shell supports two forms of input; firstly any command you type is searched for as a program under the `/programs` directory.
 If it can be found it is executed.
 The path under which `rocketsh` searches for programs to run can be changed, as shown below.

-If no matching program can be found, the line is passed to [EVAL](https://github.com/brainboxdotcc/retro-rocket/wiki/EVAL) instead and any changes to the program state will be inherited by `rocketsh`, including documented variables below.
+If no matching program can be found, the line is passed to \ref EVAL "EVAL" instead and any changes to the program state will be inherited by `rocketsh`, including documented variables below.

 #### Stopping running programs